Occupational Therapists See the Forest for the Trees

 FAIR (Fair Association of Victims for Accident Insurance Reform)

-Our Physiotherapy clinical team consists of Physiotherapists and Physiotherapy Assistants experienced in the treatment of a wide range of musculoskeletal and chronic pain conditions, vestibular disorders and concussions.
-Our treatment is evidence-based and patient-centred.
+Our Physiotherapists are experienced in the treatment of a wide range of musculoskeletal and chronic pain conditions, vestibular disorders and concussions.
+Our treatment is evidence-based and patient-centred, with one-on-one time with the therapist in each session.
 All of our clinicians have advanced training in their respective areas of clinical interest and dedicate many hours to progressing their clinical skills.

 Physiotherapy Services include: